ibm-cloud-docs/vpc/vsi_is_create_instance_template.md

 | Placement groups | `ibmcloud is placement-groups` | [List all placement groups](/docs/vpc?topic=vpc-vpc-reference#placement-groups-list) |
 {: caption="Table 1.
 Required instance template details" caption-side="bottom"}

-Use the following commands to determine the required information for creating a new instance template.
+Use the following commands to determine the required information for creating an instance template.

 1. List the regions that are associated with your account.